 Is there a certain dog food you recommend?

-There are many brands of dogs foods that are excellent and we try not to recommend a specific brand as each pet and each pet family have diets that work best for them.
-At this point, the best recommendation we can make is to make sure the diet has gone through the AAFCO testing and is found to be complete.
+There are many brands of dog foods that are excellent.
+We try not to recommend a specific brand as each pet and pet family, have diets that work best for them.
+At this point, our best recommendation is to make sure the diet has gone through the AAFCO testing and is found to be complete.

 Do you recommend dehydrated or freeze dried foods?

-As long as these diets have gone through feed testing that can prove nutritional adequacy than those diets should be fine.
+As long as these diets have gone through feed testing that can prove nutritional adequacy, those diets should be fine.

 Any diet advice for my dog that suffers from several food allergies?

-As with all dogs we would recommend a diet that meets the AAFCO standards and is feed-tested to meet nutritional adequacy.
-Currently with the issue with grain free foods, we would suggest if there are grain sensitivities that you choose a diet that uses more traditional protein sources like poultry, lamb, beef and avoid some of the unusual proteins like kangaroo, rabbit, bison, etc. and choose a diet that legumes (peas, chickpeas, lentils or beans) are not within the first 5 ingredients.
-A consideration also may be to use more than one diet from different established food companies that do feed-testing for your feeding regimen.
+As with all dogs, we would recommend a diet that meets the AAFCO standards and is feed-tested to meet nutritional adequacy.
+With the issue with grain-free foods, we would suggest that if there are grain sensitivities, you choose a diet that uses more traditional protein sources like poultry, lamb, and beef, as well as avoid some of the unusual proteins like kangaroo, rabbit, bison, etc. It is also important to choose a diet where legumes (peas, chickpeas, lentils or beans) are not within the first five ingredients.
+Another consideration would be to use more than one diet from different established food companies that do feed-testing for your feeding regimen.

 How do you know if the dog’s food has created heart problems and if so, can it be reversed changing feed?

-The clinical signs of heart disease are slowing down, less tolerance to exercise, more rapid breathing, coughing, weakness and collapse episodes.
-Routine physical examinations with your primary care veterinarian can also help find underlying cardiac issues if signs of a heart murmur, other abnormal heart sounds or an irregular heart rhythm are present.
-If signs of heart disease are noted and are related to nutritional issues we have found, some of the dogs will have a reversal of their cardiac changes with changes in the diet and taurine supplementation.
+The clinical signs of heart disease include: noticing that your dog is slowing down, having less tolerance to exercise, more rapid breathing, coughing, weakness, and collapse episodes.
+Routine physical examinations with your primary care veterinarian can also help find underlying cardiac issues if signs of a heart murmur, other abnormal heart sounds, or an irregular heart rhythm are present.
+If signs of heart disease are noted and are related to nutritional issues, we have found some dogs will have a reversal of their cardiac changes with adjustments in the diet and taurine supplementation.